wp-plugins/ft-calendar/readme.txt

 * FT Calendar is GPL

 == Changelog ==
+= 1.0.4.1 =
+* General code cleanup
+* Changed Upcoming Event Lists to pay attention to TIME not just DAY, so events that happened minutes ago do not appear
+* Fixed internationalization bug
+* Fixed Widget ID tags

 = 1.0.4.0 =
 * Add POT file for language translations, hopefully will be getting some soon